iamsteveng/namecard/SECRET_MANAGEMENT.md

 - **Actions**: Validates all secrets, checks for aging secrets (>90 days), generates health reports

 #### 3. **Called by Other Workflows**
-- **Deploy staging workflow**: Calls secret validation before infrastructure deployment
+- **Deploy staging workflow**: Calls secret validation before infra deployment
 - **Deploy production workflow**: Validates secrets before production deployment
 - **Custom workflows**: Can call using `workflow_call` trigger

 #### 4. **New Secret Detection**
-When new secrets are added to the infrastructure:
+When new secrets are added to the infra:
 1. **Detection**: CDK synthesis detects new `AWS::SecretsManager::Secret` resources
 2. **Validation**: Checks if secrets already exist in AWS
 3. **Deployment**: Automatically deploys new secrets if they don't exist